What To Do if You Smell Gas at Home

 Poorly maintained, or incorrectly installed gas appliances and fittings can also produce an odourless gas.
 Consider installing carbon monoxide detectors in your home to detect CO leaks.

 Carbon monoxide is a highly poisonous gas produced when carbon-based fuels such as gas, oil, and coal aren’t burned fully.
 It can be emitted from several places around the home such as gas stoves, fireplaces and hot water heaters.
 It’s best to place a carbon monoxide detector on each level of your home.
-These can typically be purchased from your local DIY store and should be designed and built to BS EN 50291 and display the BSi kitemark.
+These can typically be purchased from your local DIY store and should be designed and built to BS EN 50291 and display the BSI Kitemark.

 Symptoms of carbon monoxide poisoning